aramazdh/chess-two-player/README.md

-# chess-two-player
+### chess-two-player
 Two player chess in Qt.
-Qt5 libs needed.
-Before build, you need to use qmake.
+Qt5 libraries are required for build.